-Business Continuity Plans Are Integral to Business Survival
+How Are Business Continuity Plans Integral to Business Survival?

 People may survive a building fire, but generally, we have drills to make sure nothing goes wrong with the escape.
-Hopefully, a tornado does not appear out of the sky, but if one does, we have secure areas to house people while it spins itself out.
+Hopefully, a tornado does not appear out of the sky.
+However, secure areas house people while the tornado spins itself out.
 It goes similarly for sickness, theft, civil disorder, malfunctions, change in leadership, ethical dilemmas, and internecine scrimmages.
-There are contingency plans for all of these.
+Contingency plans provide all of these.

 Ready.gov, a national campaign aimed at educating Americans about averting types of disasters, encourages playing with hypotheticals.
-Kids on the playground do it to entertain themselves, and for that matter, the “what if” is a too infrequently visited realm by anybody else.
+Kids on the playground do it to entertain themselves.
+For that matter, the “what if” increases.
 Imagine threats, and the actual threats falter against your preparedness when you have business continuity plans.
-When living through a real-life “what-if” situation, the hope is that people have been trained to think hypothetically and in terms of the worst possible situation; they have planned and reviewed, and somehow, they have met a future they predicted, ready to face it.
-The thing to take away is that success is also about people, people with plans and the foresight to prepare them.
+When living through a real-life “what-if” situation, the hope is people train to think hypothetically; they have planned and reviewed, and somehow, they have met a future they predicted, ready to face it.
+The takeaway is that success is also about people, people with plans, and the foresight to prepare them.

 When we are talking about the essentials of business continuity plans, we have a fine example here.
-The disaster has taken place, and anything can satisfy our definition of disaster, as what is more at stake is how we react to it.
+The disaster has taken place, and anything can satisfy our definition of disaster.

 No One Is Immune